nabil828/mern_demo/readme.md

 - [ ] [MongoDB and REST API - Round Two](#MongoDB-and-REST-API---Round-Two)
 - [ ] [React and REST API - Round Three](#React-and-REST-API---Round-Three)

-# MongoDB and REST API - Round two
+# MongoDB and REST API - Round Two
 Before talking about the other REST operations, namely PUT and DELETE, let us build a database on our server to serve such requests.
 Now, we want to build our own weather service and not make any calls to openwathermap.

 - First, let us install mongodb using our terminal